omsharma-001/BARC_Muon_Tracking/README.md

 # MLMT_BARC
-To contain the various codes and graph used during BARC project
+To store the various codes and graphs used during the BARC project

-Read the first draft to understand in layman's terms.
+Read the first_draft.pdf to understand it in layman's terms. while dae.pdf contains the official paper sent.